 Goodell currently resides in Holmen, Wisc. with his wife Shannon, two sons Carson and Hayden and daughter Adalyn.

-Goodell is also a board member of the La Crosse Area Sports Commission and the UW-La Crosse "L Club" and formerly served on the Junior Achievement board and Holmen Viking Wrestling Club board and was named the 2009 & 2012 La Crosse Tribune "Sports Person of the Year".
+Goodell is also a board member of the UW-La Crosse “L Club” and formerly served on the Junior Achievement board, La Crosse Area Sports Commission and Holmen Viking Wrestling Club board and was named the 2009 & 2012 La Crosse Tribune “Sports Person of the Year”.

-Ben Kapanke is in the midst of his eleventh season with the Loggers and the eighth year as the assistant general manager.
+Ben Kapanke is in the midst of his twelfth season with the Loggers and the eighth year as the assistant general manager.
 Ben, has been with the Loggers full-time since the 2005 season.
-Ben helps oversee the day-to-day operations and is heavily involved with sponsorship sales, ballpark management, the Loggers concession operations as well as the team's finances.
+Ben helps oversee the day-to-day operations and is heavily involved with sponsorship sales, ballpark management, the Loggers concession operations as well as the team’s finances.
 Ben has been involved with the Northwoods League since 2002 when he served as an umpire after attending the Jim Evans Academy of Professional Umpiring.
 Ben is the youngest son of Dan & Ruth Kapanke and is married to his wife Elizabeth.
 The couple resides on French Island with their two sons, Evan and Drew, and daughter Paige.